 Getting to Ol Pejeta is made simple, with an easy drive in under four hours from Nairobi or quick flight.
 The conservancy is shared with eight other camps and lodges, as well as several self-catering campsites.
 It is also open to self-drive day trippers.

 Meals and refreshments

 Homemade meals are served communally in our mess tent.
 We source our produce from a local women’s co-op or other regional farmers.
 Breakfast is a spread of fresh fruit, yoghurt, cereals and muffins or hot options including omelettes or bacon and eggs.
-If you’re on a walking safari or a longer game drive, have breakfast in the bush, set up under a shady tree.
+If you’re on a longer game drive, have breakfast in the bush, set up under a shady tree.
 Lunch is a buffet of pasta or pizza with salad, and dinner is a three-course affair — curry night is always popular!

 Ol Pejeta is an excellent choice for families with children.
 Many of the camp staff are parents themselves and are great with young kids.
 There are loads of activities for children, such as playing hide-and-seek with the Ol Pejeta anti-poaching dogs.
 Many activities also have a conservation element, teaching children about the threats facing wildlife and ecosystems across Kenya and beyond, and what they can do to help.

 The minimum age at Ol Pejeta Bush Camp is 5, but we may be able to accommodate younger guests, depending on camp occupancy.
 Please enquire and we’ll do our best to accommodate everyone.